UoB-COMSM0166/2025-group-11b/README.md

 ### User Stories & Stakeholders

-At this stage, we also took into account the key **stakeholders** who would be directly impacted by our game's development, ensuring the game would appeal to a wide range of users and creators alike.
-Here's who we identified as crucial:
+In this phase, we also identified the key **stakeholders** whose input and needs would directly influence the game's development.
+Our goal was to ensure the game appealed to a broad audience—both users and creators.
+The key stakeholders we focused on were:

 - **Players**: The main users who play the game.
 - **Game Designers**: Those who design levels and mechanics.